 We don’t want stress.
 We want happiness.
-So drive slowly and be kind to others.
+So, drive slowly and be kind to others on the road.

-Keep things light and only carry essentials with you.
+Keep things light and carry only the essentials with you.
 Use pretty little toiletry bags to organize what’s inside.

 According to Pixie’s Lost & Found survey, Americans spend about 2.5 days a year looking for things they’ve lost!
 That’s 60 hours a year.

-This makes more sense to me than just rearranging clutter that will later lead to losing more things.
-I simply organize as I go along.
+This makes more sense than just rearranging clutter that will later lead to losing more things.

 Every night, before you go to sleep, spend a few minutes giving thanks for the people in your life, the experiences you had that day, and for having luxuries like a soft pillow to put your head on.